 Sjögren's syndrome: This fairly uncommon autoimmune disorder causes chronic xerostomia because the body erroneously attacks the salivary glands, damaging their ability to release saliva.
 Often associated with lupus, rheumatoid arthritis, and scleroderma, Sjögren's is diagnosed when certain criteria are met following testing of salivary gland functioning, detection of auto-antibodies in blood serum, and results of a salivary gland biopsy.

 Tobacco Usage: Studies have shown that long-term smoking significantly reduces salivary flow.
-This reduction is tied to an increase in oral and dental disorders associated with xerostomia, including dental decay, gingivitis, tooth mobility, and halitosis.
+This reduction is tied to an increase in oral health disorders associated with xerostomia, including dental decay, gingivitis, tooth mobility, and halitosis.

 Dry Mouth Treatment

+There are many remedies for xerostomia — from simple things one can try at home — to medications that require a prescription.
 When the mouth is properly hydrated and free of food debris, the potential for gum and dental disease is greatly reduced.
-While brushing, flossing and rinsing at least two or three times a day may help alleviate dry mouth, the key is using the right products.
+While brushing, flossing, and rinsing at least two or three times a day may help alleviate dry mouth, the key is using the right products.
 Oxygenating mouthwashes, toothpastes, and rinses that are alcohol-free, sugar-free, and without any abrasive detergents, are essential to killing harmful oral bacteria.